kaltura/DeveloperPortalDocs/documentation/media-player/Kaltura-Media-Player-API.md

 [![Android](https://img.shields.io/badge/Android-Supported-green.svg)](https://github.com/kaltura/player-sdk-native-ios)

-This article describes how to use the Player JavaScript API to managing properties, events and notifications.
+This article describes how to use the Player JavaScript API to manage properties, events and notifications.

 ## Overview
-The Player JavaScript API is a two-way communication channel that enables the Player communicate its current states and parameters and enables the embedding page/application to invoke actions, change and read properties, and to customize its behavior, design and layout, while maintaining a continuous, interactive data connection with the Kaltura platform API and seamless end-user experience across devices, browsers and platforms.
+The Player JavaScript API is a two-way communication channel that enables the Player communicate its current states and parameters, and enables the embedding page/application to invoke actions, change and read properties, and to customize its behavior, design and layout, while maintaining a continuous, interactive data connection with the Kaltura platform API and seamless end user experience across devices, browsers and platforms.

 ## Embed and Reference Player Instances
 The Player API is exposed via the Player JavaScript library and is available only when using the JavaScript embed methods (dynamic, thumbnail or auto).

 With iframe embed, communication with the parent DOM is sandboxed and thus requires the use of the postMessage API.
-If you require the use of iframe embed, and still need to establish an API communication, we recommend using the Kaltura **player.js** adapter, which acts as a postMessage bridge.
+If you require the use of an iframe embed, and still need to establish an API communication, we recommend using the Kaltura **player.js** adapter, which acts as a postMessage bridge.
 If you are using Embed.ly, note that Kaltura.com Players are whitelisted for the embed.ly service.

 The Kaltura Player's embed API is the first method you will interact with when using the Kaltura Player.
 This is the API that allows you to render Players on your page.
-The kWidget API is available after you include the Kaltura Pplayer library in your page. kWidget provides embedding and basic utility functions.
+The kWidget API is available after you include the Kaltura Player library in your page. kWidget provides embedding and basic utility functions.

 > The Kaltura Player library can also be used inside Native Android and Native iOS applications using the respective Player SDK.
 See the Kaltura Player Mobile SDK docs for more information about using the Kaltura Player in native mobile apps.